shady-abdelhamid/react-routing/README.md

+# React Router DOM template
+this is a template for using react route DOM v6. please, follow this official [tutorial](https://github.com/remix-run/react-router/blob/main/docs/start/tutorial.md) for extra information.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).